reallongnguyen/nestjs-vibe-coding/docs/prompts.md

 As a Technical Leader
 - design API Input and Output if need if need for each tasks in @sprint-current-tasks.md.
 Follow API style in social module.
 - Review Technical notes.
 Keep in mind this system is microservice ready
-- Check if database schema in @schema.prisma and system architecture is suite with requirement
+- Check if database schema in @schema.prisma and system architecture align with requirement

 Once you completed update task description.
 Do not implement code.